RachelSa/hiring-engineers/answers.md

  - Easy setup - no need to install a Datadog agent
  - Aggregation - run multiple metrics, and have datadog-metrics aggregate by key and tag
  - Buffering - no need to send a request for each reported metric
- - Histogram metrics calculation and reporting (call `histogram()` with a key and value, and have datadog-metrics calculate histogram metrics to send to Datadog
+ - Histogram metrics calculation and reporting - call `histogram()` with a key and value, and have datadog-metrics calculate histogram metrics to send to Datadog
  - Gauge and counter metrics reporting

 ### Install and Config